 Southeast Conference meeting participants heard about a heating technology Tuesday that is being adapted to colder climates.
 Wrangell already has two air-source heat pump systems, and those are part of a statewide research effort to evaluate their effectiveness.

 After five years of growth, Southeast Alaska’s labor force and population leveled off in 2013, according to data released Tuesday at the Southeast Conference annual membership meeting.

 The Wrangell Planning and Zoning Commission Thursday discussed The Bay Company’s request to purchase city-owned land adjacent to its property.
 One section is an alleyway that runs between The Bay Co. and the boat yard, and the other is a five-foot portion of Silvernail Work Road.

 The Thomas Bay Power Commission Tuesday resolved to ask the borough assemblies of Wrangell and Petersburg how it can contribute to the communities after a management transfer removed its original responsibilities.

 The Southeast Conference annual membership meeting will bring about 200 people to Wrangell next week.
 The organization advocates for economic development in Southeast Alaska.

 The Wrangell Borough Assembly voted Tuesday to send a proposed animal control ordinance back to the Code Review Committee for some changes.
 The assembly approved an ordinance to change the fines for animal code violations.

-Wrangell's Borough Assembly met for a regular meeting on Tuesday, June 24th in Assembly Chambers.
+Wrangell's Borough Assembly met for a regular meeting Tuesday, Sept.
+9 in Assembly Chambers.
 Click "more" here to listen to the audio of that meeting.